Kneser graphs are Hamiltonian: Analysis via gliders: static properties

 \subsection{Properties of the speed set}

-Before proceeding with the description of the movement of gliders over time, we establish a few combinatorial properties about the speed set~$V(x)$.
+In the following, we establish a few combinatorial properties of the speed set~$V(x)$.
 Specifically, Lemma~\ref{lem:VW} below asserts that the speed set can be computed more directly, without invoking the glider partitioning recursion described in Section~\ref{sec:glider}.
-Furthermore, Lemma~\ref{lem:trans} asserts that the cardinality of~$V(x)$, which equals the number of gliders~$\nu(x)$, is given by the number of descents in~$x$.
+Furthermore, Lemma~\ref{lem:trans} asserts that the number of gliders~$\nu(x)=|V(x)|$ is given by the number of descents in~$x$.

 Let $X$ be a nonempty multiset of positive integers.
 We write $X\oplus 1$ \marginpar{$X\oplus 1$} for the multiset obtained by incrementing one of the largest elements of~$X$ by~1.
 For example, for $X=\{4,4,4,2,1,1\}$ we have $X\oplus 1=\{5,4,4,2,1,1\}$.